San Diego County

 About Dr. Paul Gothold

-Gothold received his doctorate of education from the University of Southern California and his bachelor’s and master’s degrees from Whittier College, where he has also served as an adjunct professor.
-He also serves as a mentor and advisor for sitting and aspiring superintendents throughout the state.
+Dr. Gothold, a mentor and advisor for sitting and aspiring superintendents throughout the state, received his doctor of education from the University of Southern California, where he had served as an adjunct professor.
+He received his bachelor’s and master’s degrees from Whittier College, where he has also served as an adjunct professor.

 He is married with two daughters enrolled in local public schools.